Privacy Policy

 • To third parties who help us gather information from you and communicate with you including for email communications and/or perform services on our behalf, including without limitation marketing, market research, customer support, data storage, data analytics, analysis and processing, and legal services.

-• (b) to enforce this Privacy Policy or other contracts with You, including investigation of potential violations thereof;
+• (b) to enforce this Policy or other contracts with you, including investigation of potential violations thereof;

 • (c) to respond to claims that any content violates the rights of third parties;